scipipe/scipipe/docs/index.md

 ## Running the example

-Let's put the code in a file named `scipipe_helloworld.go` and run it:
+Let's put the code in a file named `hello_world.go` and run it:

 ```bash
 $ go run hello_world.go